Avihuoshri/EvilTwinAttack/README.md

 # created by Avihu, Daniel and Din.

+# for educational Purposes only! we take no responsibility or We take no responsibility or liability of any kind from the use of this program

 Explaination:
 For our final project in Ariel University we have created a hacking tool based on the "evil-twin attack" concept.
 We choose which network we wish to impersonate to and become a third unknown party where all the traffic between clients and that network goes through us, we have complete control and can decide whether to steal information quietly without any of the sides knowing about it, or redirecting the parties to where we want, or just disconnecting them from the internet.